kach/memo/README.md

 memo stands for: mental modeling, memoized matrix operations, model-expressed-model-optimized, and metacognitive memos.

 > [!NOTE]
-> The version of memo in this repository is an early-stage research prototype.
-We are making every effort to make memo safe and easy to use for our early adopters; however, there may be some sharp edges and the language may occasionally change in backward-incompatible ways.
-Our goal is to offer a first stable release of memo in February 2025.
+> memo is currently in "public beta": there may be some sharp edges and the language may occasionally change in backward-incompatible ways.
+We are on track to offer a first stable release in February 2025.
 For updates on memo's development, we encourage you to subscribe to our low-traffic announcements mailing list [here](https://lists.csail.mit.edu/mailman/listinfo/memo-lang).

 ## Installing memo